-The Company operates a short-term incentive (STI) plan that rewards some Executives and Management on the achievement of pre-determined key performance indicators (KPIs) established for each financial year according to the accountabilities of his/her role and its impact on the organisation's performance.
+The Group operates a short-term incentive (STI) plan that rewards some Executives and Management on the achievement of pre-determined key performance indicators (KPIs) established for each financial year according to the accountabilities of his/ her role and its impact on the organisation's performance.
 KPIs include company profit targets and personal performance criteria.
 Using a profit target ensures variable reward is paid only when value is created for shareholders.
-The Company's remuneration policy for KMP has been updated in FY21 to include an STI component in KMP remuneration to provide better balance between short and long term remuneration.